uf department of surgery

 GAINESVILLE FL 32608

-As a professor in the University of Florida Division of Transplantation and Hepatobiliary Surgery, I treat patients with liver cancer, liver disease, liver injury, bile duct cancer and bile duct injuries, mostly with surgery or with liver transplantation.
+As a professor in the University of Florida Division of Transplantation and Hepatobiliary Surgery, I treat patients with liver cancer (hepatocellular carcinoma, as well as other rare liver cancers), liver disease, liver injury, bile duct cancer (cholangiocarcinoma), and bile duct injuries, mostly with surgery or with liver transplantation.
 Deceased donor transplantation grants me the privilege of making the most of tragedy and wrestling meaning from so many unanswered questions.
 I see transplantation as a miracle, and it amazes me every time.

 My focus as a physician and scientist is on providing individualized care for each one of my patients.
 Right now, we work on the application of technology we develop in our lab to practical surgical and medical questions.
 Essentially, our focus is on getting the right drug or care to the right patient in the right amounts at the right times.